-To get started with Protractor, make sure that you have node and the node package manager installed on your system.
-We'll install Protractor globally using the node package manager.
+To get started with protractor, make sure that you have Node and the Node Package Manager installed on your system.
+We'll install Protractor globally using the Node Package Manager.
 With Protractor installed, we also need to install Selenium WebDriver.

 In this case, we're telling Protractor to look in the E2E directory and all of its subfolders and grab anything with .spec.js as the file name.
-Our application is running on localhost port 3333, so we're going to tell Protractor that this is the base URL that we want to use.
+Our application is running on local host, port 3333, so we're going to tell Protractor that this is the base URL that we want to use.

-Now that Protractor is installed and configured, we can run it from the command line by running the Protractor command and pointing it at test/protractor.conf.js.
+Now that Protractor is installed and configured, we can run it from the command line by running the Protractor command and pointing it at test protractor.conf.js.
 Since our E2E folder doesn't actually contain any tests yet, you'll notice immediately that Protractor throws an error.

-Now when we run Protractor again, it works, but we get straight zeroes across the board, because we haven't actually added any tests.
+Now when we run Protractor again, it works but we get straight zeros across the boards because we haven't actually added any tests.
 Then we need to actually grab an instance of Protractor.

 Inside of the spec, I'm going to use the Protractor instance and call the git method and point it at the root of our application.
 Now every time the spec runs, Protractor will navigate the browser to the root of the application.

-Now inside of the expectation, I'm going to use the Protractor instance to get the title of the page that we're currently on.
+Inside of the expectation, I'm going to use the Protractor instance to get the title of the page that we're currently on.

-I'll add what I expect the title to be and run the test again.
-You'll immediately notice that there's another error.
-The problem here is that we haven't actually started our webserver, so let's do that now.
+I'll add what I expect the title to be and run the test again and you'll immediately notice that there's another error.
+The problem here is that we haven't actually started our Web server so let's do that now.

-I'm using the very handy HTTPster library, which serves any folder on your hard drive on localhost 3333.
+I'm using the very handy Httpster library, which serves any folder on your hard drive on local host 3333.
 You can use whatever you want.
 Be sure to update your configuration if you change this or you're serving from a different port.

-We know that Protractor's running, we know that it sees the wrong thing and fails as we expect.
-I'm going to update the test to the actual title of the page, run our test again, and all green, our test passes.
+We know that Protractor's running.
+We know that it sees the wrong thing and fails as we expect.
+I'm going to update the test to the actual title of the page, run our test again and all green, our test passed.

 While the usefulness of this particular test is debatable, we've come a long way.
-We got Protractor and WebDriver installed, we got Protractor configured, and we have our first functional test.
+We got Protractor and WebDriver installed, we got Protractor configured and we have our first functional test.